 - 5. Annual Audit Results.
-The Committee will review with management and the Auditors the results of the Company's annual financial statement audit, including: - the Auditors' assessment of the quality of the Company's accounting principles and practices; - the Auditors' views about qualitative aspects of the Company's significant accounting practices and the reasonableness of significant judgments and estimates (including material changes in estimates and analyses of the effects of alternative generally accepted accounting principles ("GAAP") methods on the financial statements); - all misstatements identified during the audit (other than those the Auditors believe to be trivial); - the adequacy of the disclosures in the financial statements; and - any other matters that the Auditors must communicate to the Committee under applicable accounting or auditing standards. - 6.
+The Committee will review with management and the Auditors the results of the Company's annual financial statement audit, including: - the Auditors' assessment of the quality of the Company's accounting principles and practices; - the Auditors' views about qualitative aspects of the Company's significant accounting practices and the reasonableness of significant judgments and estimates (including material changes in estimates and analyses of the effects of alternative GAAP methods on the financial statements);

+- all known and likely misstatements identified during the audit (other than those the Auditors believe to be trivial); - the adequacy of the disclosures in the financial statements; and - any other matters that the Auditors must communicate to the Committee under applicable accounting or auditing standards. - 6.
 Audited Financial Statement Review; Quarterly and Annual Reports.
-The Committee will review the annual audited financial statements, the quarterly financial statements and the Company's "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors," as appropriate, with management and the Auditors.
+The Committee will review the annual audited financial statements, the quarterly financial statements and the Company's "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors," as appropriate, with management, the Auditors, and, as appropriate, legal counsel.
 The Committee will be responsible for recommending to the Board whether the proposed annual audited financial statements should be included in the Company's Annual Report on Form 10-K. - 7.
 Earnings Announcements.
-The Committee will review and discuss with management and the Auditors any proposed earnings press releases and other financial information and guidance regarding the Company's results of operations provided publicly or to ratings agencies (including, without limitation, reviewing any pro forma or non-GAAP information). - 8.
+The Committee will review and discuss with management, the Auditors, and, as appropriate, legal counsel any proposed earnings press releases and other financial information and guidance regarding the Company's results of operations provided publicly or to analysts and ratings agencies (including, without limitation, reviewing any pro forma or non-GAAP information). - 8.
 Proxy Report.
 The Committee will oversee the preparation of any report of the Committee required by applicable law or stock exchange listing requirements to be included in the Company's annual proxy statement. - 9.
 Accounting Principles and Policies.
-The Committee will review and discuss with management and the Auditors significant issues regarding accounting principles and financial-statement presentation, including:

-- critical accounting policies and practices; - alternative accounting policies available under GAAP; - the potential impact on the Company's financial statements of alternative treatments and any off-balance sheet structures; and - any other significant reporting issues and judgments, significant regulatory, legal, and accounting initiatives, or developments that may have a material impact on the Company's financial statements, compliance programs, and policies.
+The Committee will review and discuss with management and the Auditors significant issues regarding accounting principles and financial-statement presentation, including: - critical accounting policies and practices; - alternative accounting policies available under GAAP; - the potential impact on the Company's financial statements of alternative treatments and any off-balance sheet structures; and - any other significant reporting issues and judgments, significant regulatory, legal, and accounting initiatives, or developments that may have a material impact on the Company's financial statements, compliance programs, and policies.

 The Committee will review with the Auditors and management, if appropriate, any written communication, such as any management letter or internal-control letter and monitor management's response to such communications.

-At least annually, the Committee will discuss with the Auditors the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the PCAOB (including any successor rule adopted by the PCAOB).
+- 10. Auditor Communications.
+At least annually, the Committee will discuss with the Auditors the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the PCAOB (including any successor rule adopted by the PCAOB). - 11.
+Disagreements Between Auditors and Management.
+The Committee will review with management and the Auditors, any disagreements between management and the Auditors, whether or not resolved, regarding financial reporting, accounting practices or policies or other matters, that individually or in the aggregate could be significant to the Company's financial statements or the Auditors' report, and management's response, if any, and will resolve any conflicts or disagreements regarding financial reporting.

-- 10. Management Cooperation with Audit.
-The Committee will evaluate management's cooperation with the Auditors during their audit examination, including any significant difficulties or disagreements encountered during the audit, if any. - 11.
-Correspondence with Regulators.
-The Committee will consider and review with management, the Auditors, and outside advisors or accountants any correspondence with regulators or governmental agencies and any published reports that raise material issues regarding the Company's financial statements or accounting policies.
+- 12. Management Cooperation with Audit.
+The Committee will evaluate management's cooperation with the Auditors during their audit examination, including any significant difficulties or disagreements encountered during the audit, if any. - 13.
+National Office Communications.
+To review, with the Auditors, as appropriate, communications between the audit team and the Auditors' national office with respect to accounting or auditing issues presented by the engagement.